MERENINAN/NONDOS/README.md

 NON DOS is a new dos

 # How To Setup
-Go to python.org and download the latest version.
+Go to python.org and download the latest version.i

+# Website
+nondos.renderforestsites.com